On this page you will find information about:

 - Emotional support and other organisations that can help.

 Repatriation is the act of bringing someone's body back to the country they came from after their death.
-The support you can receive for bringing the body of your loved one back from abroad after their death depends whether they were currently serving in the Armed Forces or an Armed Forces veteran.
+The support you can receive to bring the body of your loved one back from abroad after their death depends on whether they were currently serving in the Armed Forces or an Armed Forces veteran.

 For Service personnel